openstack/openstack-manuals/doc/admin-guide/source/networking-auth.rst

        }

 In some cases, some operations are restricted to administrators only.
-This example shows you how to modify a policy file to permit tenants to define networks, see their resources, and permit administrative users to perform all other operations:
+This example shows you how to modify a policy file to permit project to define networks, see their resources, and permit administrative users to perform all other operations: